I was in a meetup recently and the speaker was discussing relationships.

 It is not about numbers at all.

-And it is frequently contrasted with monogamy whose prefix is mono, meaning one.
-One partner.
+And it is frequently contrasted with monogamy whose prefix is mono, meaning one as in one partner.

 The first thing to note in my refined definition is the word openness.

-Since I think openness is the whole point, you might be wondering why I don’t just use the term open relationship instead of polyamory.
-That is a term that sometimes is used.
+Since I think openness is the whole point, you might be wondering why I don’t just use the term open relationship.
+After all isn’t that a term that often is used?

 So once again the emphasis is on having, numbers, and the idea of multiple people.